 9-9:10am

-DWP Perm Sec and Charity for Civil Servants Chair of Trustees – Sir Peter Schofield welcomes you to Thursday’s conference talking about his personal motivations to ensure we are there for colleagues when times get tough.
+Permanent Secretary for DWP and Charity for Civil Servants Chair of Trustees – Sir Peter Schofield welcomes you to Thursday’s conference talking about his personal motivations to ensure we are there for colleagues when times get tough.

 A Mindful Way to Start Your Day